ddddanil/cyan-msg-py/doc/SERVER-PYTHON.md

 ### Module communication

 This server-side implementation uses an idea of microservices.
-Each module works asynchronously to one another
+Each module works asynchronously to one another, communicating through system sockets.